ibm-cloud-docs/discovery-data/known-issues.md

       ```
       {: pre}

-    - For both issues (document status cannot be promoted to `processing` and documents are stuck in `processing` status), if you are using Portworx storage, you can check whether the Elasticsearch disk is full by running the following command:
+    - For both issues, where document status cannot be promoted to `Processing` and where documents are stuck in `Processing` status, if you are using Portworx storage, you can check whether the Elasticsearch disk is full by running the following command:

       ```
       oc logs -l tenant=wd,run=elastic,ibm-es-master=True